 Discussion

 The results from this experiment indicated that subjects’ post-ratings of objects A and B differed reliably from their pre-ratings of both objects in all conditions except for the backwards blocking test trial where the difference between the pre- and post-rating of object B was shown to be weakly in support of the alternative hypothesis.
-This backwards blocking result is particularly interesting because it contravenes the prediction about backwards blocking made by the Bayesian perspective.
+This backwards blocking result is particularly interesting because it contravenes the prediction about backwards blocking made by the Bayesian perspective as we outlined in the Introduction.
 In particular, if subjects engaged in backwards blocking reasoning and thus blocked B, then a significant decrease in the rating of B should have been observed between the pre- and post-rating phases.
 However, associative models (e.g., the RW model) make no such prediction about a drop in the rating of B as a blicket.
 This is because these models only learn about present cues, which B is not during the A+ phase of the backwards blocking event.
 Despite this finding, it is unknown whether, and to what extent, adults engage in backwards blocking reasoning when asked to reason about three rather than two objects.
 The one study by Sobel and Kirkham (2006) that examined this issue in children—in which 19- and 24-month-olds observed AB+ A+ and were then asked to make the machine go with any of three objects, objects A, B, and C—found that 19-month-olds were as likely to place object B (i.e., the blocked object) on the detector in the backwards blocking condition as object B in the IS condition.
 In contrast, 24-month-olds were more likely to place object B on the detector in the IS condition than in the backwards blocking condition.

 However, because Sobel and Kirkham (2006) neither directly assessed the proportion of children who chose objects B before and after the backwards blocking trial nor did they examine what proportion of children chose the third object C in the backwards blocking condition compared to object B, it is unclear whether fewer children would have chosen object B after the trial than before it and how this drop in proportion would have affected children’s choice of object C. One possibility is that if learners reason that A is the sole cause in such a task and thus are more likely to ignore redundant causes, then they should block objects B and C. In contrast, if learners block only those objects that are presented in tandem with causally effective objects such as B in the AB+ A+ backwards blocking events—but whose causal status is otherwise unknown—then subjects should provide lower likelihood ratings for B than C. This is because B, but not C, would have been shown in tandem with A (i.e., during the AB+ phase of the backwards blocking event) and thus would have represented the redundant potential cause.
 We explore this issue in Experiments 2 and 3 with adults, in which we asked them to reason about three and four objects both before and after an event, respectively.